Linus Torvalds declares Intel fix for Meltdown/Spectre ‘COMPLETE AND UTTER GARBAGE’

 Apple debuts a dashboard for artists that tracks both streams and purchases

 The always outspoken Linus Torvalds, best known for his continuing work on the innermost code of Linux systems, has harsh words to say and accusations to level against Intel.
 His evaluation of Intel’s latest proposed fix for the Meltdown/Spectre issue: “the patches are COMPLETE AND UTTER GARBAGE.”
-As a potential line of inquiry, he suggests: “Has anybody talked to them and told them they are f*cking insane?” (asterisk his.)
+As a potential line of inquiry, he suggests: “Has anybody talked to them and told them they are f*cking insane?”
+(Asterisk his.)

 These and other kind epithets are awarded by Torvalds in a public email chain between him and David Woodhouse, an engineer at Amazon in the U.K., regarding Intel’s solution as relating to the Linux kernel.
 The issue is (as far as I can tell as someone far out of their depth) a clumsy and, Torvalds argues, “insane” implementation of a fix that essentially does nothing while also doing a bunch of unnecessary things.